 Vignesh Subramanian

-I am a 2nd-year Ph.D. student and a Graduate Research Assistant at the Georgia
+I am a 2nd-year Ph.D. student and a Graduate Research Assistant at the Georgia Institute of Technology under the guidance of Dr. Suguman Bansal, working at the intersection of Formal Methods,

-In essence, my work aims to bridge the gap between Formal Methods, which provide rigorous mathematical guarantees, and Reinforcement Learning,
+robustness, and efficiency of RL algorithms.
+In essence, I aim to bridge the gap between Formal Methods, which provide rigorous mathematical guarantees and Reinforcement Learning, which excels in learning

-which excels in learning from interactions with the environment.
-By integrating these two domains, I aspire to develop AI solutions that are not only
+from interactions with the environment.
+By integrating these domains, including recent advances in LLMs, I aspire to develop AI solutions that are not only theoretically grounded and reliable, but also

 During my undergraduate studies, I interned at Newcastle University in